herlandro/bookamot-saas/md/docs/design-guidelines.md

 ## Color System

 Use semantic CSS variables with oklch color format in `globals.css`.
-The [NOME_PROJETO] platform uses a carefully crafted color palette optimized for the application's specific needs:
+The **BookaMOT** platform uses a carefully crafted color palette optimized for the application's specific needs:

 **Usage:**